 The GDC would like to be informed of emerging or urgent concerns in relation to members of the dental team which may present a risk to patient safety or undermine public confidence in the dental profession.
 The dental team comprises dentists, dental hygienists, dental therapists, dental nurses, dental technicians, clinical dental technicians and orthodontic therapists.

-Such concerns include:
+Such concerns include concerns about:

 Key activities and responsibilities

 The GDC is the UK-wide statutory, independent regulator of the dental profession.
 Our purpose is to protect patient safety and maintain public confidence in dental services.
-The Dentists Act 1984 provides our legislative framework.
+The Dentists Act 1984 provides our legislative Protocol.
 We:

-- Register dental professionals who meet our requirements on education, training, health and good character
+- register dental professionals who meet our requirements on education, training, health and good character

-- Set standards for dental education and training in the UK
+- set standards for dental education and training in the UK

-- Set standards of conduct, performance and ethics for the dental team
+- set standards of conduct, performance and ethics for the dental team

-- Investigate allegations that a dental professional may not be fit to practise and take action to restrict their ability to practise where necessary
+- investigate allegations that a dental professional may not be fit to practise and take action to restrict their ability to practise where necessary.

 General Medical Council (GMC)